Do you check your phone first thing in the morning? Can’t stop checking

 -

-Repeated behavior involving internet use
+Repeated behaviour involving internet use.

 -

-Failed efforts to control cut back or stop Internet use.
+Failed efforts to control, cut back or stop Internet use.

 -

-Feelings of restlessness, moodiness, depression, or irritability when attempting to cut down use of the Internet.
+Feelings of restlessness, moodiness, depression, or irritability when

 -